 A dental bridge or a dental implant can replace a missing tooth.
 What’s the difference?
 And how can you decide which option to choose?

 A dental bridge replaces one or more missing teeth.
 It’s made by connecting a series of crowns in a row.
 The replacement tooth is suspended in the middle.
-And the crown on either end is placed over a natural tooth as an anchor for the bridge.
-If you have multiple missing teeth, an implant-supported bridge might be a treatment option for you.
-Dental implants support the bridge instead of your natural teeth.
+And the crown on either end is placed over a natural tooth as anchors for the bridge.

 A dental implant is a titanium screw—or artificial tooth root—embedded in your jawbone where a tooth is missing.
 A dental crown restores the portion of your tooth above the gumline.